Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/mapping-table.md

 # ArchiMate Concept Mapping Table
+The ArchiMate standard explicitly defined itself to be extensible.
+One of the main building blocks to support this goal is the ability for individuals to develop ArchiMate "overlays"; extended specifications of ArchiMate using basic ArchiMate building blocks to allow for more expressiveness.
+An example of such an overlay is especially important for threat modeling: the ArchiMate risk and security overlay. [[1]](#references) [[2]](#references)

+This section introducs a table mapping the used concepts to its definitions and how it is mapped in the overlay.
+Note, in the section of this one we will expand upon the mapping.
+Use this as section more as a reference for definitions and a quick overview for the overlay.

 ## Risk & Security concepts mapped to ArchiMate
 | Concept | Summary | Mapping |